czechoa/football-match-probability-prediction/README.md

 Final model
 ===================

 In the end, I used a simple neural network, which achieved minimally better results than logistic regression.
-The selection of the parameters of the neural network, I made on the basis of 5 measurements of differently divided training and validation set (StratifiedKFold applications).
+The selection of the parameters of the neural network, I made on the basis of 5 measurements of differently divided training and validation set (StratifiedKFold).
 I saved the learning result for the 5 samples to a file along with the calculated median error.
 Also to evaluate the learning, I used a tensorboard that drew a graph of error and relevance for the tested models.
 In addition to the model parameter, I tested whether min max normalization performed better than standardization, and for how many historical backward matches the models perform best.

 ```
 model = tf.keras.Sequential([